Limit Protected Health Information (PHI) Access to a Patient's Care Team

 Who can see PHI

-Patient data in Electronic Health Records (EHR) and ePrescribing (eRx) includes a patient's demographics, medications, encounters, labs, and other documents and details saved to the patient's dashboard.
-By default, patient data is accessible by all providers and staff in a practice.
-This includes users across multiple locations set up for the practice.
+Patient chart data in Electronic Health Records (EHR) and ePrescribing (eRx) includes a patient's demographics, medications, encounters, labs, and other documents and details saved in the patient's chart.
+By default, patient charts are accessible by all providers and staff in a practice.
+This includes users across multiple locations set up for the practice, if applicable.

 • Patient's full name*